top of page

 The Ultimate Guide to DIY Campervan Furniture (2024)

-Woodwork; the most beautiful and challenging of the trades.
+Woodwork might be the most beautiful and challenging of the trades.
 It is one part of a van conversion that is completely unavoidable.
-In this article you will learn everything you need to know (and more) about campervan furniture.
-We will go deep on tools, joinery & cabinetry, colorants & finishes, as well as a bunch of tips & tricks!
-Taking 15 minutes to read this article will save you a lot of time and money down the road!
+In this article you will learn everything you need to know about campervan furniture.
+We will go deep on tools, joinery & cabinetry, colorants & finishes, as well as a bunch of tips & tricks.
+Taking 15 minutes to read this article will save you a lot of time and money down the road.
+Let's jump in.

 Campervan Carpentry